 Let’s dive a little deeper into how queue configuration and push next can help solve high volume and low agent efficiency by first looking at a care team who has chosen not to implement both ideas into their care system.

-How a team route their customer requests will depend heavily on the type of company setting up their care configuration.
+How a team routes their customer requests will depend heavily on the type of company setting up their care configuration.
 For this example, we’ll use a monthly subscription streaming service that recently had a server go down, resulting in the loss of service for thousands across several regions.

 This streaming service’s customer care channels have exploded with requests and tickets.
 To add to the problems, a group on social media is fanning the flames of the public reaction.
 Because of the social media reaction, this team will have to tackle both real customers trying to get answers to why their service is down or cancel their subscription and non-customers and internet “trolls” calling with fake or nonsense issues.